flaxsearch/BioSolr/swat4ls_demo/README.md

  * Install BioSolr plugins to ontology-enrich your Solr index
  * Configure BioSolr
  * Perform ontology-powered searches
- * Further enhance your searches with dynamic, ontology-enabled faceting

 ## Part One - Installing Solr